How the Fun Began: A Brief History of MACkite

-In 1997, Mackinaw Kite Co. in Grand Haven moved a few doors down into its own building, making it not only one of the world's oldest kite shops, but now one of the largest as well.
 The company was expanding in other ways, too.
-If you lived near Grand Rapids, Lansing, Jackson, Detroit, Ann Arbor, Bay City, Toledo, Cleveland, or Fort Wayne in the second half of the nineties and had a yo-yo pro visit your school, more than likely it was one from Mackinaw Kite (also known then as Yo-Yo Universe).
-Kids interested in improving their yo-yo skills could visit any of over a dozen Yo-Yo Universe locations and attend free yo-yo classes and earn free prizes each time they gained a skill level.
+If you lived near Grand Rapids, Lansing, Jackson, Detroit, Ann Arbor, Bay City, Toledo, Cleveland, or Fort Wayne in the second half of the nineties and had a yo-yo pro visit your school, chances are it was one from Mackinaw Kite (also known then as Yo-Yo Universe).
+Kids interested in improving their yo-yo skills could visit any of over a dozen Yo-Yo Universe locations and attend free yo-yo classes and earn prizes each time they gained a skill level.
 Mackinaw Kite Co. also sponsored several yo-yo contests, with some contestants even going on to compete at the national level.

 Let's Go (Kite) Surfin' Now

-When the yo-yo craze had finally run its course, Bob, now with a wealth of experience in retail, decided to start a new business sharing what he'd learned with other retail shop owners.
-Steve, joined by his wife Lynn, remained to lead Mackinaw Kite Co. and soon expanded the product offering once again to include kiteboarding gear, stand up paddleboards, and surf shop apparel.
+When the yo-yo craze had finally run its course in mid-1999, Bob, now with a wealth of experience in retail, decided to start a new business sharing what he'd learned with other retail shop owners.
+Steve, joined by his wife Lynn, remained to lead Mackinaw Kite Co. and soon expanded the product offering once again to include kiteboarding gear, Stand Up Paddleboards (SUP), and surf shop apparel.
 Excited by the opportunity to bring hands-on fun to customers from around the world, he also grew the shop's online selection from just yo-yos to kites, toys, games, kiteboarding gear, SUPs... a little bit of everything you could find in the physical store could also be found on the web.

 The MACkite Family

-Wanting to spend more time with his family, in 2009 Steve decided to focus his energy on the Grand Haven and web stores and sold the Mackinaw City location to his very capable manager there and changed the name of the Grand Haven location to MACkite.
+Wanting to spend more time with his family, in 2009 Steve decided to focus his energy on the Grand Haven and web stores and sold the Mackinaw City location to his very capable manager there, changing the name of the Grand Haven location to MACkite.
 Although now separate businesses, the two "sister stores" maintained warm ties.
 In the fall of 2017, Lisbet retired and the Mackinaw City store closed after 36 years of fun.